18969068147/AirVO-Mono/README.md

 ### Live demo with realsense camera
-We also test AirVO on sequences collected by Realsense D435I in the environment with continuous changing illumination.
+We also test AirVO-Mono on sequences collected by Realsense D435I in the environment with continuous changing illumination.

 <img src="images/demo_realsense.gif" width = "539" height = "211" alt="realsense" />